 Electrical Control panel builders can help an equipment manufacturer’s entire business from Product Development through Support.
-Many equipment manufacturers prefer to use outside control panel builders to
+Many equipment manufacturers choose to use outside control panel builders to

 - Increase capability without adding people